nikclarkson/AutoMoq/README.md

 # Writing tests with Xunit, Moq, AutoFixture & FluentValidations
 Testing example leveraging Moq and AutoFixture.
 These examples also make use of the Xunit test framework as well as FluentAssertions for well the assertions.

-## Moq
-Moq is a mocking library for .Net.
+**Moq** is a mocking library for .Net.
 Moq allows us to quickly and easily setup mocks and make verifications against those instances in our unit tests.
+**

+## Moq Examples

 Imagine for a moment that we are about to test the world's greatest ordering system...
 ```csharp